huangsubin/CNSynSetE/README.md

 ##mode of the project: train; eval_opt; test mode = train
 [ini_parameters_train]
 ##train on RTX6000 with GPU-RAM=24GB
 ##dataset: training the model for BaiDu or SoGouCA respectively
-##BaiDu(BDSynSetTra) dataset is more bigger than SoGouCA(SGSynSetTra),so that the model is more time-consuming in training BaiDu(BDSynSetTra) dataset
 ##The trained models are saved in runs->snapshots_trianed_best->SoGouCA  or runs->snapshots_trianed_best->Baidu
 ##The trained results are saved in runs->training_log_mu0.0_SoGouCA  or runs->training_log_mu0.0_BaiDu
 #############################################################

 ##following is the ini_parameters_train for  BaiDu
 dataset=BaiDu
-##BaiDu(BDSynSetTra) dataset is more bigger than SoGouCA(SGSynSetTra),so that the model is more time-consuming in training BaiDu(BDSynSetTra) dataset

 ##mu:  using 0.0-0.9 to train the model respectively
 mu=[0.0,0.1,0.2,0.3,0.4,0.5,0.6,0.7,0.8,0.9]